octo-technology/OpenTezos/docs/baking/introduction.md

 ### What is delegating?

 If someone does not have 8,000 XTZ or does not want to set up computing infrastructure to bake blocks, they may delegate their coins to a baker.
 Delegating lets coin holders (i.e. **delegators**) "lend" their coins to a baker (i.e. a **delegate**), giving the baker a higher probability of being selected to bake and endorse blocks.
 In exchange, bakers share the additional revenue generated from the delegated tokens with the delegators, in proportion to their participation.
-Importantly, this process does not actually transfer ownership of coins and hence the baker cannot spend or control the XTZ delegated to it, ensuring that bakers cannot appropriate the delegators funds.
+Importantly, this process does not actually transfer ownership of coins.
+Hence bakers cannot spend or control the XTZ delegated to it, ensuring that bakers cannot appropriate the delegators funds.

-With LPoS the number of bakers is unlimited (everyone can participate) and delegation is optional.
+With LPoS the number of bakers is unlimited (everyone can participate), and delegation is optional.

 ## References